HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 # Design of Part 2 solution - Simple Version using Rtabmap, no funny online path planning

+## To run Part 2
+1. Put folder into your workspace under `/<ros2_ws>/src/`

+2. Colcon build the new package: `colon build --symlink-install --packages-select track_particle_localization`
+    - Recommendation: Avoid building all packages, as it may include extra things already built - Zed2 takes quite long to do so.

+3. Open a new terminal.
+Source the workspace overlay if not already added to `.bashrc` : `source ~/ros_ws/install/local_setup.bash`

+4. Start remote control of RC Car
+    - open terminal: `remote_control`
+    - press reset button of arduino zero board
+    - Option 1:
+        - open new terminal:`ros2 run joy joy_node`
+        - open new terminal type: `ros2 run car_control car_control`

+    - Option 2:
+        - Run this command in terminal: `ros2 launch car_control car_control.launch.py`

+5. For bounding box visualizer just use the one given in the practical and start rviz.
+Change the `common.yaml` file in the Zed2 package to use the bag classification model.
+In new terminals for each command:
+    - Start the given visualizer for bounding boxes: `ros2 run obj_det_visualizer obj_visualizer`

+    - Start the Zed2 camera: `ros2 launch zed_wrapper zed_camera.launch.py camera_model:=zed2`
+    - Start Rtabmap with the known map after: `ros2 something` - that one ya know with the rviz:=true and rtabmapviz:=true
+        - In RViz2, you can add the bounding boxes and shadow (this one is to show the corrected position of the object we use).
+We also publish path of our bot to go to waypoints.

+6. Start the node to control the car: `ros2 run track_particle_localization simple`
+    - Make sure the car is in autonomous mode by pressing the joycon O

+7. Utilities:
+    - Waypoint crafting: Run `ros2 run pose_logger pose_listener`, and then open Rtabmap and Rviz in localization mode.
+Use "Get 2D Goal Pose" to draw arrows.
+Closing the pose_logger will create the yaml in whatever folder you are in.
+    - Tuning DBSCAN with matplotlib (+ visualization for whatever objects were observed for debugging): `python3 analyze_dbscan.py path/to/all_observations.csv --show --eps 0.5 --min_samples 2 --min_variance 0.01`

 ## Description of problem

 The problem consists of driving a robot around - either by hand or autonomously (though that is not the case for us).
 Then as the robot drives around, it will encounter objects of varying classfications - the goal is to return a CSV of most likely object classifications and positions in world map.